emutex/wiring-x86/README.rst

     import time

     # Import the GPIOGalileoGen2 class from the wiringx86 module.
+    # In case you want to use a different board, simply the import right class
+    # below.
+The API is unified for all supported boards.
     from wiringx86 import GPIOGalileoGen2 as GPIO

     # Create a new instance of the GPIOGalileoGen2 class.